 Fort Mackinac is always lively during the summer, with almost constant demonstrations of period music, weapons, marching, and battle tactics going on in the parade grounds.
 The uniformed performers did a great job entertaining the crowd while also teaching them about the topic of the hour.

 One of my favorite things at Fort Mackinac is the periodic cannon demonstration.
 They use tin foil instead of actual shells in order to avoid actually harming anyone or anything in the harbor, and it’s very cool to see the number of different steps that went into firing just one round.
 The guys running the demo asked if anyone was celebrating something worth commemorating with a cannon blast and my boyfriend yelled out that it was my birthday, so I got a one-gun cannon salute dedicated to me.
 Not the worst, I guess.

 You can also wander through many of the surrounding buildings to get a feel for what enlisted quarters, officers’ houses, the mess hall, and other areas were like back then.

 The Famous Mackinac Island Fudge

 Once we’d had our fill of history, it was time to fill up on fudge.
 For anyone with a sweet tooth like mine, this is a classic case of burying the lead…deep, deep burial.
-One of the things Mackinac Island is most famous for is its fudge.
+One of the best things to do on Mackinac Island is eat fudge.
 In fact, tourists are nicknamed “fudgies” by the locals because we tend to eat a lot of it.
 There’s even a Michigan ice cream brand that has a flavor named after it.
 I’ve had fudge at plenty of other places over the years, and even tried my hand at making some of my own, but nothing has managed to come close to the flavor and texture of Mackinac Island fudge.
 I don’t know what kind of magic they use to create this delicious dessert, but it’s unlike anything else.